pyOpenSci/handbook/community/events/sprints.md

    - **Upcoming Events**: Inform participants about upcoming sprints, webinars, workshops, or any other events they might be interested in.

-By taking these steps, you help maintain the momentum generated during the sprint, foster a sense of community, and encourage ongoing contributions to pyOpenSci projects.
+By thanking contributors you are helping to maintain the momentum generated during the sprint while also fostering a sense of community, and encourage ongoing contributions to pyOpenSci projects.